Flaky No Fail Pie Crust Recipe

 Instructions

-- With a pie cutter, cut in the shortening until the particles are like wet sand.
+- With a pastry cutter (pastry blender), cut the shortening into the dry ingredients until the particles are like coarse meal.

 - Sprinkle in water, 1 tsp or so at a time, mixing lightly with a fork.
 Don’t over mix or the crust will be tough.
 If your dough seems wet enough, you don’t need to add all of the water.